dnsimple/dnsimple-support/content/articles/announcement-vanity-basic-reseller.md

 #### For domains registered with DNSimple

 For all domains registered with DNSimple, we will automatically perform the necessary changes.
-The vanity name server feature will be shut down, and the delegation will be changed to DNSimple’s name servers.
+The vanity name server feature will be shut down, and the delegation will be changed to DNSimple's name servers.

 #### For domains not registered with DNSimple